Please ensure Javascript is enabled for purposes of website accessibility Drinking Water - Haldimand County

 Drinking Water

-Level 1 – Careful use.
-There are no restrictions for water use.
+Level 1 – Careful use – Outdoor Water Restrictions.
+There are no municipal water use restrictions in place.

 Haldimand County is responsible for the treatment and supply of clean, safe drinking water through our water treatment plants, reservoirs and booster stations.
 County staff take water samples weekly to ensure the County’s drinking water is safe.
 Staff also repair and maintain the distribution system, including watermains, hydrants and valves.